misiektoja/lastfm_monitor/docs/configuration.md

 If `WEBHOOK_ENABLED` is on but `WEBHOOK_URL` is not a complete HTTPS link, the tool says so once at startup and turns webhook alerts off, rather than failing on every alert for the rest of the run.

+### When One Channel Fails

+Email and webhook alerts are delivered independently, and the tool tracks which one arrived.
+If an error alert reaches the webhook but the mail server rejects the message, the next check sends the email again and leaves the webhook alone, so a failed channel is retried without delivering the same alert twice.

 ## Storing Secrets

 It is recommended to store secrets like `LASTFM_API_KEY`, `LASTFM_API_SECRET`, `SP_CLIENT_ID`, `SP_CLIENT_SECRET`, `SMTP_PASSWORD`, `WEBHOOK_URL` or `NTFY_ACCESS_TOKEN` as either an environment variable or in a dotenv file.